AniketGupta25/hard-hat-care/README.md

 1. Go to [HardHatCare]() website
 2. Click the *"Start Analysis"* button
 3. Upload a CSV file to the website (**Note:** an empty template CSV file is provided)
-4. Receive results on employees with at-risk mental health based on the data provided.
+4. Receive results on employees with at-risk mental health based on provided data.
 5. **DONE!**